joshgetter/hassio-addons/kasa-camera/README.md

 `retrylimit` - Default: 5.
 The maximum number of consecutive attempts to restart a failed stream.
 A single success will reset this counter.
 A value of `-1` will disable any limit on retry attempts.

+`retrysleep` - Default: 30.
+The amount of time (in seconds) to wait before attempting the next retry.
+A value of 0 will result in no waiting between retries.
+Waiting between retries can be useful, since it allows some time for the camera to recover from errors (usually I/O errors) before a new request comes in.

 `toggleentity` - Optional.
 You can provide an entity ID of a Home Assistant toggle.
 If provided the add-on will observe the toggle and enable / disable camera streaming based on it's value.

 Example configuration: